mamewotoko/malarm/README.md

   * add title and status text
   * layout of switch
 * merge restartMusic from podplayer
+* display web site list as activity and provide editor
+  * use muliselect of preference support?
 * add more test cases
   * music list (up, down, delete)
 * make COOL widget to set alarm (make clock widget?)